earsdown/puppet-certmonger/README.md

 * Submit a PR

 ## Acknowledgements
-Honorable mention goes out to Rob Crittenden for his work on https://github.com/rcritten/puppet-certmonger, which was used as inspiration for this module.
+Honorable mention goes out to:
+* Rob Crittenden for his work on https://github.com/rcritten/puppet-certmonger, which was used as inspiration for this module.
+* Juan Antonio Osorio for his work on the certmonger type/provider and setting up rpsec tests/travis-ci integration.